 Attraction Type: Historic Church

-Location: In Hillfield Gardens, on London Road, about 1 mile east of the city centre.
+Location: In Hillfield Gardens, on London Road, about one mile east of the city centre.
 Open access to the gardens, but the chapel is usually locked.
-Gloucester tourist information centre will have current details.
+Gloucester's tourist information centre will have current details.

 Website: Leper Hospital Chapel, Gloucester